TwitterFacebook

 Photo released in April 2021 shows of a combustion chamber for the RD-0124MS engine during a live firing test.

-In 2017, NPO Energomash announced a new version of the RD-0124 engine, which was designated RD-0124M and intended for the second stage of the Sunkar/Soyuz-5 project.
+In 2017, NPO Energomash announced a new version of the RD-0124 engine, which was designated RD-0124M and intended for the second stage (INSIDER CONTENT) of the Sunkar/Soyuz-5 project.
 Despite its name, the new version was radically different from its predecessors, requiring major efforts and time for its development.

 Comparison of RD-0110 and RD-0124 engine performance (120):